Mr-SuperInsane/GP-Developers/README.md

 - attend.py : This is a script for you or your friends to register a code for your own attendance.
 - getAbsentePresent.py : This is a script for retrieving attendance records for each class.

+## Moodle Notification for Android app

+This is an Android app for receiving notifications about Moodle assignments.
+This app was created by Babana-168 using Kotlin.
+You can install this app.
+You can also modify its source code.

+This app supports home screen widgets.
+After installing the app, we recommend placing a widget on your home screen.

+- MoodleNotification/MoodleNotification.apk : After downloading the APK file, please install it.
+When installing this app, a warning may appear; please allow it.